theworkingcentre/win7-avoid-viruses/20-downloads.rst

 illegal software available for download have ulterior motives.
 Many of them want to make money, and one way to do so is by including viruses along with the illegal downloads.
-People who have no moral compunctions about redistributing other company's software often have no moral compunctions about infecting your computer with viruses either.
+People who have no moral compunctions about redistributing other people's software often have no moral compunctions about infecting your computer with viruses either.

 Often there are free and legal alternatives to the software you are